 8. Take a Break from the Parks

 Another great way to cool down is heading to the water parks.
-Disney's Blizzard Beach and Typhoon Lagoon each offer splashtastic attractions with raft rides, surf pools, lazy rivers (Mommy Frog's favorite), kids splash areas and more!
-(Currently, Blizzard Beach is closed for refurbishment.)
+Blizzard Beach and Typhoon Lagoon each offer splashtastic attractions with raft rides, surf pools, lazy rivers (Mommy Frog's favorite), kids' splash areas and more!
+Hop over to these two posts to find our favorite places to take a break in the parks and all the Disney World playgrounds.

 9. Allow Time for Entertainment and Characters

-We highly recommend seeing the many parades, characters and fireworks that Disney has to offer.
+We highly recommend seeing the many parades, characters and fireworks that Disney World has to offer.
 You can see all showtimes in the My Disney Experience app by heading to the map feature, where you can filter by ride wait times, characters, entertainment and more.
-This is super hopful for seeing when a character will come out, as well as how many shows are performing for the day.
-The Festival of Fantasy parade returned to Magic Kingdom this past spring, so you can enjoy an epic lineup of fantasy characters (often with two showtimes per day for extra opportunities)!
+This is super hopful for seeing when a character will come out, as well as how many shows are performing that day.
+Be prepared to grab your Festival of Fantasy parade spot ahead of time.

 10. Be Flexible with Plans

 With large crowds and high temperatures, it's easy to start to feel overwhelmed on a summer trip.
-We recommend taking a deep breath along with a 10-minute reset.
-Grab some water and shade, rest the feet and adjust plans if needed.
+We recommend taking a deep breath and a 10-minute reset.
+Grab some water and shade, rest your feet and adjust plans if needed.
 If you have to cut something short or go to a different park than you planned, don't sweat it.
 It’s about quality, not quantity.

 Keep hopping!